flyingcircusio/doc/src/reference/security/data-protection.rst

 a homogeneous scheme to identify and authorize users within the Flying Circus.
 Management access to systems must use encrypted communication channels.

-Identification and authorization of customer applications not managed by the Flying Circus infrastructure are not covered by our security responsibility.
+Identification and authorization of customer applications, not managed by the Flying Circus infrastructure, are not covered by our security responsibility.
 Our customers are required to ensure the security of their applications themselves.

 User identification must be performed using *personal* credentials, so that